 - Before serving, top the pie with Cool Whip or whipped cream.

-Jello Strawberry Pie With Cool Whip or Whipped Cream
+Strawberry Pie With Jello Topped With Cool Whip or Whipped Cream

 My Amish mom always used Cool Whip to top her pies.
 However, I started using whipped cream, and in my opinion, it tastes so much better than Cool Whip.